-Tina Fey is an American actress, comedian, writer and producer born on May 18, 1970, in Upper Darby, Pennsylvania.
-She broke through in 1995 on Saturday Night Live as a writer, later becoming the sketch comedy show's lead scribe and its "Weekend Update" co-host.
+Tina Fey is an American actress, comedian, writer and producer.
+She broke through in 1995 on Saturday Night Live as a writer, later becoming the sketch comedy show's head writer and its "Weekend Update" co-host.
 Fey went on to pen the hit movie Mean Girls (which later became a successful musical), before thriving as the star of the popular sitcom 30 Rock and co-creating the Netflix series Unbreakable Kimmy Schmidt.

-At the age of five, Fey was in an alley behind her house when a stranger approached her and slashed her face with a knife, leaving her with the signature scar she still carries today.
+At the age of five, a stranger approached her in her front yard and slashed her face with a knife, leaving her with a scar she still carries today.
 But Fey did not allow this incident to define or hinder her.
-Growing up in the suburbs of Philadelphia, Tina recalls a dorky adolescence filled with unplucked eyebrows and perms.
+Growing up in the suburbs of Philadelphia, Fey recalls a dorky adolescence filled with unplucked eyebrows and perms.
 In lieu of dating, Fey would have friends over to play party games like Celebrity.
 This self-proclaimed super nerd went on to study drama at the University of Virginia.

 'Saturday Night Live'

-It was during the show's 25th season when Fey was able to transform her image and establish a fan base.
-Fey was cast as a news reporter on the regular "Weekend Update" sketch with Jimmy Fallon, where she wrote many of the segments' most popular biting jokes.
+During the show's 25th season, Fey transformed her image and earned the co-host spot on "Weekend Update" with Jimmy Fallon, where she wrote many of the segments' most popular biting jokes.

-Despite gaining a more glamorous persona in recent years, Fey still retains her legendary work ethic, deadpan humor, and grounded personality, qualities that helped catapult her comedy projects to unprecedented levels of success.
-Proving she had the staying power to endure past her SNL run, she penned the screenplay for Mean Girls (2004), a popular movie about the awkwardness of teenage culture that made lead actress Lindsay Lohan a star.
+Despite gaining a more glamorous persona in recent years, Fey still retains her legendary work ethic, deadpan humor and grounded personality, qualities that helped catapult her comedy projects to unprecedented levels of success.
+Proving she had the staying power to endure past her SNL run, she penned the screenplay for Mean Girls (2004), a popular movie about the awkwardness of teenage culture, starring Lindsay Lohan and Rachel McAdams.